Wall Street slips as stimulus uncertainty drags on

 President Donald Trump and his Democratic challenger Joe Biden will debate for a final time on Thursday.

-All 11 major S&P industry sectors were trading lower, with health care and communication services index leading the percentage declines, dipping more than 1%.
+All 11 major S&P industry sectors were trading lower, with health care .SPXHC and communication services index .SPLRCL leading the percentage declines, dipping more than 1%.

-Amazon.com, Facebook Inc and Microsoft Corp were all down more than 1% and creating the biggest drags on the S&P 500.
+Amazon.com AMZN.O, Facebook Inc FB.O and Microsoft Corp MSFT.O were all down more than 1% and creating the biggest drags on the S&P 500.

 “It’s just the general volatility here.
 I wouldn’t be surprised to see this bouncing around all day,” said Tony Bedikian, head of global markets at Citizens Bank.

-Video-streaming service Netflix Inc was up around 1% ahead of its results on Tuesday.
+Video-streaming service Netflix Inc NFLX.O was up around 1% ahead of its results on Tuesday.

-After the financial sector set a mixed tone to the start of the third-quarter earnings season, investors will look to results from about 91 S&P 500 companies this week, including International Business Machines Corp, whose quarterly report is expected later in the day.
+After the financial sector set a mixed tone to the start of the third-quarter earnings season, investors will look to results from about 91 S&P 500 companies this week, including International Business Machines Corp IBM.N, whose quarterly report is expected later in the day.

-ConocoPhillips slipped 1.3% as it agreed to buy U.S. shale oil producer Concho Resources Inc for $9.7 billion as the energy sector continued to consolidate.
+ConocoPhillips COP.N slipped 1.3% as it agreed to buy U.S. shale oil producer Concho Resources Inc CXO.N for $9.7 billion as the energy sector continued to consolidate.
 Concho fell 0.9%.

 Declining issues outnumbered advancing ones on the NYSE by a 1.49-to-1 ratio; on Nasdaq, a 1.21-to-1 ratio favored decliners.